Ogee Spillway CFD Simulation, ANSYS Fluent Training

 To order your ANSYS Fluent project (CFD simulation and training) contact our experts via [email protected], online support, or WhatsApp.

-The present problem is an ogee spillway CFD simulation.
+The present problem is an ogee spillway CFD simulation by ANSYS Fluent software.
 Since the channel uses two different flows, the two-phase flow model is used.
 The two-phase VOF (volume of fluid) model is used in this simulation so that the water is defined as the primary phase, and the air is defined as the secondary phase.
 The purpose of the present study is to investigate the behavior of water flow after passing through an ogee spillway in the presence of airflow.

 The Assumption for Ogee Spillway CFD Simulation